gistya/scripts/docs/instruments.rst

 a building.

 The ``order`` subcommand is used to create work orders for an instrument and all of it's parts.
-The final assemble instrument -order waits for the part orders to complete before starting.
+The final assemble instrument order waits for the part orders to complete before starting.

 Usage